mucommander/mucommander/readme.txt

 - Java TAR released under the Public Domain to provide TAR support.
  Java TAR can be found at http://www.trustice.com/java/tar/ .

+- JmDNS released under the LGPL license to provide Bonjour/Zeroconf support.
+JmDNS can be found at http://jmdns.sourceforge.net .

-- Toolbar, command bar and preferences icons by Mark James (http://famfamfam.com) under the Creative Commons Attribution License
+- Toolbar, command bar and preferences icons by Mark James (http://famfamfam.com) under the Creative Commons Attribution License.

 Credits